The Hobbit

 This beautiful gift edition of The Hobbit, J.R.R.
 Tolkien's classic prelude to his Lord of the Rings trilogy, features cover art, illustrations, and watercolor paintings by the artist Alan Lee.

 Written for J.R.R.
-Tolkien's own children, The Hobbit has sold many millions of copies worldwide and established itself as a modern classic.
+Tolkien's own children, The Hobbit has sold many millions of copies worldwide and established itself as a modern classic of fantasy literature.

 Young Adult Fiction / Performing Arts / Film